Kreni-Promeni: Domestic issues

 During the 2021–2022 Serbian environmental protests, KP highlighted its positions on environmental issues.
 It opposed the Rio Tinto-led Jadar project, and called for the prohibition of borate and lithium mining by introducing a moratorium.
 KP believed that by introducing a moratorium, Rio Tinto would not come back to Serbia.
 Manojlović has criticised low environmental standards in Bor.
-In the 2024 Belgrade City Assembly campaign, KP highlighted its environmental policies, such as by proposing to expand green areas in New Belgrade.
+In the 2024 Belgrade City Assembly campaign, KP highlighted its environmental policies, such as by proposing expansions to green areas in New Belgrade.

 KP is an animal rights party.
 They operate a team for animal welfare.
-In 2023 it launched a petition aimed towards dog asylums, while a year later it held a humanitarian event where they collected dog food.
-In January 2025, KP they brought attention to a dog shelter in Ruma where dogs were locked and not treated well.
+In 2023 it launched a petition concerning dog shelters, while a year later it held a humanitarian event where they collected dog food.
+In January 2025, KP brought attention to a dog shelter in Ruma where dogs were locked up and held in bad conditions.
 Later in June, they brought attention to a dog shelter where they alleged that animals were mistreated and killed.

-In November 2023, KP supported the workers strike in Pošta Srbije.
+In November 2023, KP supported the workers' strike in Pošta Srbije.
 KP supports lowering the value-added tax for menstrual products.
 In December 2023, it gave out condoms to students as part of the international day against HIV.
-KP opposes giving national broadcast licences to pro-government Pink, Happy, Informer TV, and Studio B television channels.
+KP opposes giving national broadcast licences to the pro-government Pink, Happy, Informer TV, and Studio B television channels.

 Local issues

-In the 2024 Belgrade City Assembly election, KP campaigned on improving infrastructure, environment, and on anti-corruption sentiment.
+In the 2024 Belgrade City Assembly election, KP campaigned on improving infrastructure and the environment, as well as on anti-corruption sentiment.
 KP opposed the demolition of the Old Sava Bridge; Manojlović was arrested at one of the protests opposing its demolition.
 KP opposes the demolition of the building of the General Staff Building and the construction of Trump Tower Belgrade.
 It also opposes the expansion of the Belgrade Waterfront project; it has submitted a petition with 34,000 signatories to oppose the destruction of the Belgrade Fair to the Agency for Spatial Planning and Urbanism.
 They also oppose the organisation of EXPO 2027.

 In Sremska Mitrovica, KP proposed the introduction of free textbooks.
 Their initiative was adopted in August 2024.
 They also proposed the same in Niš in August 2024.
 In Novi Sad, it opposes the construction of the Novi Sad on Water project, and supports the renovation of maternity hospitals.